 Here are some logical and interesting facts about data-types and the modifiers associated with data-types:-

-1. If no data type is given to a variable, then the compiler automatically converted it to int data type.
+1. If no data type is given to a variable, the compiler automatically converts it to int data type.

 The size of a is 4 The size of b is 4

 2. Signed is the default modifier for char and int data types.

 3. We can’t use any modifiers in float data type.
 If programmer tries to use it ,the compiler automatically gives compile time error.

 [Error] both 'signed' and 'float' in declaration specifiers [Error] both 'short' and 'float' in declaration specifiers